daiearth22/test/engineering/infrastructure/database/index.html.md

 although we strive to keep downtime as low as possible.
 The downtime budget can be used to introduce change to the system.
-If the budget is used up (planned or unplanned/index.html.md), we stop introducing change and focus on availability (similar to SRE [error budgets](https://landing.google.com/sre/book/chapters/embracing-risk.html/index.html.md)/index.html.md).
+If the budget is used up (planned or unplanned/index.html.md), we stop introducing change and focus on availability (similar to SRE [error budgets](https://landing.google.com/sre/book/chapters/embracing-risk.html)).

 As for `DB-HA-PERF`, 99% of queries should finish below 200ms.

 With `DB-HA-LOSS` we require an upper bound on replication lag.
-A write on the primary is considered at risk as long as it has not been replicated to a secondary (or to the PITR archive/index.html.md).
+A write on the primary is considered at risk as long as it has not been replicated to a secondary (or to the PITR archive).

 [^1]: From "Database Reliability Engineering", O'Reilly Media, 2017